 I broke it on the floor

-4. How far did the bull's-eye roll?
-We will find out now.
+4. How far did the apple roll?
+We'll find out now.

 Standing long jump.
-Jump as far as possible without showing.
+Jump as far as possible without showing off.

-1. A game to imitate the motor actions of the characters of a fairy tale
+1. A game to imitate the motor actions of fairy tale characters

 Description.
 Children perform movements according to the text of the fairy tale, trying to get used to the image of the characters in the fairy tale.
-Invite the children to become the person they are talking about.
+Invite the children to become the person being talked about.

-The hen clucks: A hawk flew at me!
+The hen cackles: A hawk flew at me!

 Granddaughter cries: A wolf jumped on me!

-That's some noise!
-And there was only one apple!
+What a noise!
+But there was only one apple!

 Teacher.
 And we will plant our apple tree on the mountain.